Turtle Watch - Do you love turtles?

 call 619-297-7380 M - F 9AM - 2PM

-Your turtle certificate of adoption and a fact sheet will be emailed to you.
+Turtle Hero: your turtle certificate and fact sheet will be emailed to you.

 These also make great gifts for the turtle lover!

-2023 Objective: Conduct turtle survey on 4 tributaries of the river and share this data with other turtle researchers.
+2025 Objective: Conduct turtle survey on 4 tributaries of the river and share this data with other turtle researchers.
+Use this data to inform land acquisition efforts and targeted restoration projects within the Cuyamaca Corridor.

 - California Species of Special Concern